ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Top-Level Token Definition

 An "EAT" is an encoded (serialized) message the purpose of which is to transfer a Claims-Set between two parties.
-An EAT MUST always contain a Claims-Set.
+An EAT MUST contain a Claims-Set.
 In this document an EAT is always a CWT or JWT.

 An EAT MUST have authenticity and integrity protection.